michaelhoover/hello-php/README.md

 # hello-php

-This is a demo Go app you can deploy to [Skyliner](https://www.skyliner.io).
+This is a demo PHP app you can deploy to [Skyliner](https://www.skyliner.io).
 You can read more about it here:

 [https://www.skyliner.io/help/hello-skyliner](https://www.skyliner.io/help/hello-skyliner)